-- As the School Investment Package is an opportunity for schools to bring forward their discretionary projects and enhance their facilities for students now, schools should focus on projects that can be delivered by December 2021.
+- As the School Investment Package is an opportunity for schools to bring forward their discretionary projects and enhance their facilities for students now, schools should focus on projects that can be in delivery by June 30, 2022.

 Projects will vary from school to school, but examples of planned works may include:

 - Create more collaborative space by modifying the configuration of existing teaching spaces